-An interactive and engaging e-learning course on how to provide useful, relevant and accurate factual information without crossing the line.
+An interactive and engaging online course on how to provide useful, relevant and accurate factual information without crossing the line.

 Why complete this course?

 Good quality factual information can often be useful for members wishing to better understand the financial products or strategies available to them.
 This interactive online course is designed specifically to support staff who provide information directly to members.
 It looks at what factual information and financial product advice are, the differences between them, and ways of providing quality factual information whilst avoiding providing financial product advice when you are not licensed to do so.

 - the differences between factual information and financial product advice

 - the differences between general and personal financial product advice